Alauddin Khalji's conquest of Gujarat: Desecration of Somnath

 One section of the invading army marched towards the reputed Somnath temple, hoping to plunder gold from there.
 The temple had earlier been destroyed by Mahmud of Ghazni in the 11th century, but had since been re-built.

 The Delhi army met with resistance at Somnath.
 An inscription records that two "Vāja" warriors named Malasuta and Padamala died at the door of the Somanatha temple on 6 June 1299, while fighting the Turushkas (the Turkic people).

 After subjugating the defenders, Alauddin's army demolished the temple.
 According to the contemporary chronicler Amir Khusrau, the temple was bent into the direction of Kaaba (qibla).
 The invaders looted the temple's wealth, and carried its main idol to Delhi, where its fragments were thrown to be trampled under the feet of Muslims.

 Wassaf describes the destruction of the Somnath idol as follows: The idol was adorned with a jewel-studded gold crown and a pearl necklace, and was of "admirable workmanship".
 After looting the jewels, the Muslim soldiers decided to destroy the idol.
 The Hindus offered them a thousand pieces of gold to spare the idol, but the soldiers rejected the demand.
 The invaders cut off its perfumed limbs, destroyed it, and carried its fragments to Delhi.
-The entrance of the city's Jami Masjid were paved with these fragments.
+The entrance of the city's Jami Masjid was paved with these fragments.